-This beach is a kilometre-long curve of coarse sand beneath a picturesque Genoese citadel.
+This beach is a kilometre-long curve of coarse sand beneath the picturesque Genoese citadel of Algajola.
 During the months of July & August, the beach is extremely busy, but out of high season, you can have this beach pretty much all to yourself!
 There is a good selection of cafés, restaurants and water sports.

 East of Sant’Ambroggio lies Bodri Plage, an unspoilt beach reached by a walk through the maquis and over the railway line.
 The walk is worth it, as the beach has almost white sand and a turquoise sea.

-A celebration of the sea.
+A celebration of the sea held each May.
 In addition to fish and seafood produce, there are many activities for children as well as scientific stands, competitions, exhibitions and workshops.

 Calvi Jazz Festival